Nicholas-Chong/COVID-19-Simulator/README.md

 This simulation is not intended to overrule any medical/professional advice.
 Rather, the purpose is to visualize the importance of Social Distancing and Self-isolation.
 For the most up to date statistics and advice, visit the CDC website!

-To run the simulation yourself, download the simulation.exe file and open on your own computer.
-A console will open, where you can enter in your own parameters.
+To run the simulation yourself, download the "simulation" file and open on your own computer.
+A console will open, where you can enter your own parameters.
 Once the simulation is complete, you can save the resuling image through the given GUI.

 ![](ReadMe_Images/simulation.gif)